All Episodes

 She's not clear what to do with them.

-The CDC has visited her apartment, she tells me, uh, have told her not to go outside, that she's quarantined, she has to stay inside for 21 days.
+The CDC has visited her apartment, she tells me, has told her not to go outside, that she's quarantined.

-She's taking her own temperature every hour, she says she's taking the temperature of the young people who are in the apartment with her.
+She says she's taking the temperature of the young people who are in the apartment with her.

-Uh, but she's clearly very concerned.
+But she's clearly very concerned.

-Guy Duncan, Thomas Eric Duncan was visiting her while visiting their 13-year-old son in Dallas.
+Guy Duncan, Thomas Eric Duncan, was visiting her while visiting their 13-year-old son in Dallas.

 And she's the one that told Anderson Cooper, my God, I got all this stuff piling up in here, and I don't know what to do about it.

-Here's uh here's Peter in Roswell, Georgia.
+Here's Peter in Roswell, Georgia.

 I'm glad you called, sir.